AttractionsDay TripsGardensKeukenhof

 If you are in Amsterdam or visiting the Netherlands during the spring then you really should consider making a day excursion out to the Keukenhof Gardens park.

-Keukenhof is very popular with both tourists and locals and it welcomed nearly 1.4 million visitors in 2023.
-About 80% of visitors do come from abroad with the top visitor countries being Germany, USA, France and UK.
+Keukenhof is very popular with both tourists and locals and it welcomed over 1.4 million visitors in 2024.
+About 80% of visitors do come from abroad with the top visitor countries being Germany, USA, UK and France.

-It is therefore essential to book your tickets in advance to avoid disappointment.
+The park can sell out on some popular days so it is always highly recommended to book your tickets in advance to avoid disappointment.

 When is the best time to visit Keukenhof?